thinkshout/thinkshout/_case_studies/realizing-democracy.md

 cs-intro:
   - intro-paragraph: |
       Democracy is premised on the idea that equality of voice can overcome inequality of resources.
 Yet in recent decades, democracy in the United States has seen a shift that favors the power of private ownership at the expense of the power of public citizenship.
-The Ford Foundation Center for Social Justice, Community Change, the Center on Democracy and Organizing, Dēmos, the Open Society Foundations, and the Ford Foundation launched a new learning series called Realizing Democracy to bring people power and resources to correcting for that shift.
+The Ford Foundation Center for Social Justice, Community Change, the Center on Democracy and Organizing, Dēmos, the Open Society Foundations, and the Ford Foundation launched a new learning series called Realizing Democracy to bring people power and resources to correct for that shift.

   - intro-title: Challenge
     intro-text: |